therealsphinx/support.balsamiq.com/content/sales/resellers.md

 SKUs or part numbers are not required for purchase, but they are shown on our estimates and invoices for all license products.
 If you require a SKU for your system, you can get one by creating a [quote/estimate](/sales/quote/) on our website for the product you desire.

-## How Can I Buy Balsamiq for My Customers?
+## How Can I Buy Balsamiq Mockups for My Customers?

 Our license products **[Mockups 3 for Desktop](https://balsamiq.com/buy/)**, **[Mockups for Confluence Server](https://balsamiq.com/buy/#c)**, and **[Mockups for JIRA Server](https://balsamiq.com/buy/#j)** can be purchased directly on our website.